 This rule is debated when the topic of introducing new major characters emerges.
 Some screenwriters favor writing unfilmable personality traits.
 “He has an optimistic view of the world,” “she has many secrets locked behind her eyes,” etc. Other writers say if these traits are really so important, then they should be shown through the actions of the characters.
 Your choice.

-Directing on the page.
 As a screenwriter, you’re only the writer.
-That means DO NOT:
+That means do not:

 Overuse parentheticals.
 You’re not an actor/director.